-I have taught five different classes through The Loft's online portal, including:
+I have taught many different classes through The Loft's online portal, including:

 *Back to Basics: Exploring the Elements of Creative Writing

 *The Power of POV: Choose the Best Perspective for Your Story

 *Be Your Own Editor: Getting Your Novel Ready for Publication

 For my book, The Subway Chronicles: Scenes from Life in New York, I edited essays from writers such as Colson Whitehead, Francine Prose, Calvin Trillin, Jonathan Lethem, Jennifer Toth, Lawrence Block, and more.

 Some seven million people board the New York City subway every day, each one with a story to tell.
 The Subway Chronicles collects twenty-seven of the tales, dramas and comedies that unfold during the daily commute.
 From the “mole people” living in the subway tunnels, to the transit employees working behind the scenes, to the locals and tourists riding shoulder-to-shoulder in harmony, discord, ... read more

 Fifteen year-old James Simmons lives with his parents in Dallas, Texas; James is an internet artist sensation, he sells pictures on the internet of mystical and magical worlds and creatures but what many people don't realize are that these photos are real.
 James is a Time Travel Kid, he was born with the ability to open and enlarge subatomic wormholes in a place called the quantum foam.When Ja... read more

 Gary Strickland is astonished to lose his job before proposing to his childhood sweetheart Angela and braces for a lengthy search through the maze of New York City companies.
 Three days later Alex Schneider, a successful trade paper’s CFO, hires the recent college graduate to collect unpaid amounts from advertisers.
 But no sooner is Gary wedged among stingy clients, selfish coworkers, and his ... read more